Celtics–Pistons rivalry: Later years

 After acquiring Kevin Garnett and Ray Allen, the Celtics and Pistons renewed the rivalry as they met in the Eastern Conference Finals.
 However, the grind of reaching six straight conference finals took its toll on Detroit as Boston toppled their rivals in six games, eventually winning the championship that year.

 The 2010s saw both teams head into opposite directions.
-Detroit endured a lengthy rebuild with only two playoff appearances, while Boston maintained its status as a playoff contender behind new stars such as Jayson Tatum, Jaylen Brown, Gordon Hayward, Kyrie Irving and Kemba Walker.
+Detroit endured a lengthy rebuild with only two playoff appearances, while Boston missed the playoffs once and maintained its status as a playoff contender behind new stars such as Jayson Tatum, Jaylen Brown, Gordon Hayward, Kyrie Irving and Kemba Walker.
 During the 2023–24 season, the Celtics staged a remarkable 21-point comeback against the Pistons, securing an overtime win to extend Detroit's losing streak to 28, which is the longest single-season losing streak and tied for the longest losing streak overall in NBA history.

+The Celtics and Pistons faced off during 2025 NBA Cup under East Group B, with the Celtics winning the group stage game on November 26 with a score of 117–114.
+The loss snapped the Pistons' 13-game winning streak, which tied their franchise record.
+With both teams eventually finishing the group stage with a 2–2 record, this game secured the head-to-head tiebreaker for the Celtics to place higher than the Pistons in such group, which was won by the Orlando Magic.
+They also finished that same season as the top two teams in the Eastern Conference; however, neither reached the conference finals.